小過

 Changing Lines

-Six at the beginning means: Going leads to obstructions, Coming meets with praise.
+Six in the fourth place means: Going leads to obstructions, Coming leads to union.

 Line 5